Shafarevich-Tate groups of holomorphic Lagrangian fibrations: Sections of Lagrangian fibrations

 \subsection{Hard Lefschetz type theorems for higher direct images of $\mathbb Q_X$}

-Let $\pi \colon X \to B$ be a Lagrangian fibration without multiple fibers in codimension one.
+Let $\pi \colon X \to B$ be a Lagrangian fibration.
 In this Subsection we prove a version of the Hard Lefschetz theorem for the sheaf $R^1\pi_*\Q_X$ which will be used in the proof of the Theorem \ref{when a vanishes}.
 Throughout this Subsection we assume that $X$ is projective.
 Let $l\in H^{1,1}_\Q (X)$ be an ample class.
 Abusing notation, we will denote by the same letter the induced section of $R^2\pi_*\Q_X$.

 For each $p\ge 0$, multiplication by $l$ induces a map

 We will refer to $L$ as the \textit{Lefschetz map}.